AthemFR/nonlinear-dynamics-chaos/README.md

 - 25%: Final Exam (Paper & Presentation)

+The passing grade for this MSc-level course is: 7.5/10.0.
+Please do your best in every assignment!

 ## On deadlines:

 The assignment deadlines will be discussed and agreed upon in class.
 Once fixed, all deadlines are hard deadlines.